Platform Caveats

 • Cisco CSR 1000v does not support interface MTU lower than 1500 bytes or IP MTU higher than 1500 bytes.

-See also Cisco IOSv SSH, OSPF, and BGP caveats.
+See also Cisco IOSv SSH, OSPF, RIPng, and BGP caveats.

 • Cisco IOSv release 15.x does not support unnumbered interfaces.
 Use Cisco CSR 1000v.

-• BGP configuration is optimized to result in reasonable convergence times under lab conditions.
+• BGP configuration is optimized for reasonable convergence times under lab conditions.
 Do not use the same settings in a production network.

 • Multiple OSPFv2 processes on Cisco IOS cannot have the same OSPF router ID.
 By default, netlab generates the same router ID for global and VRF OSPF processes, resulting in non-fatal configuration errors that Ansible silently ignores.

-• Cisco IOSv SSH implementation uses RSA keys and older encryption algorithms that might not be allowed on newer Linux distributions.
-For example, you have to execute sudo update-crypto-policies --set LEGACY on AlmaLinux/RHEL to access Cisco IOSv devices.
+Cisco IOSv SSH implementation uses RSA keys and older encryption algorithms that might not be allowed on newer Linux distributions.

 Cisco IOS XRv

 • netlab was tested with IOS XR release 7.4.
-Earlier releases might use a different management interface name, in which case you’ll have to set defaults.devices.iosxr.mgmt_if parameter to the name of the management interface
+Earlier releases might use a different management interface name.
+In that case, you must set defaults.devices.iosxr.mgmt_if parameter to the name of the management interface

 • Copying Vagrant public insecure SSH key into IOS XR during the box building process is cumbersome.
 The vagrant configuration file uses a fixed SSH password.